bmezaris/lecture_video_fragmentation/README.md

 *D. Galanopoulos, V. Mezaris, “Temporal Lecture Video Fragmentation using Word Embeddings”, Proc.
 25th Int.
 Conf. on Multimedia Modeling (MMM2019), Thessaloniki, Greece, Jan.
 2019.*

 ## Acknowledgements
 This work was supported by the EU’s Horizon 2020 research and innovation programme under grant agreement No 693092 MOVING.
+We are grateful to JSI/VideoLectures.NET for providing the lectures’ transcripts.